derrickoswald/CIMSpark/CIMReader/README.md

 [Scala, Java or Python](http://spark.apache.org/docs/latest/programming-guide.html), or can be accessed via [SparkR](http://spark.apache.org/docs/latest/sparkr.html) in R.

-The RDDs are also exposed as Hive2 tables using Thrift for legacy JDBC access.
+These RDDs are also exposed as Spark Dataset tables, allowing SQL access.

 # Architecture